-This week, From the Top comes from the Caramoor Center for Music and Arts in Katonah, N.Y., where you'll hear an accomplished 10-year-old cellist play Saint-Saëns, a teenage flutist play the music of Aaron Copland and a talented quartet play the finale of Dvorak’s “American” Quartet.
+This week, From the Top comes from the Caramoor Center for Music and Arts in Katonah, New York, where you'll hear a wonderfully accomplished 10-year-old cellist play Saint-Saëns, a fantastic teenage flutist play the music of Aaron Copland, and a talented quartet play the Finale of Dvorak’s “American” Quartet.

-Malik String Quartet (violinist Melissa Deal, 16, from Bloomington, Minn.; violinist Matt Lammers, 17, from Eden Prairie, Minn.; and violist Mark Hatlestad, 18, from Maplewood, Minn.) performs IV.
-Finale (Vivace ma non troppo) from the String Quartet No.12 in F major, Op.96 (“American”) by Antonín Dvořák.
+Malik String Quartet (violinist Melissa Deal, 16, from Bloomington, MN; violinist Matt Lammers, 17, from Eden Prairie, MN; violist Mark Hatlestad, 18, from Maplewood, MN, and cellist John Belk, 17, from Maple Grove, MN) performs IV.
+Finale (Vivace ma non troppo) from the String Quartet No.12 in F major, Op.96 (“American”) by Antonín Dvořák

 Pianist and Jack Kent Cooke Young Artist Kyung-A Lee, 15, from Westbury, NY performs Hungarian Rhapsody No.13 in A minor, S.244 by Franz Liszt